jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-4.md

-+++
+---
+title: "How we judge Relative to Our Ego"
+heading: "Chapter 4"
-title=  "How we judge Relative to Our Ego" heading=  "Chapter 4" description=  "We can we make moral judgements on others when the cause of such feelings affect us or people not us" date=  2015-10-27 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-1/section-1/chapter-4" linkbtext=  "Chapter 4" linkf=  "/research/smith/theory-moral-sentiments/part-1/section-1/chapter-5" linkftext=  "Chapter 5"
+description: "We can we make moral judgements on others when the cause of such feelings affect us or people not us"
-+++
+weight: 10
+image: "/covers/tms.jpg"
+author: "Adam Smith"
+icon: /icons/smith.png
+---

 ## When can we make moral judgements on others?